aksaule-bagytzhanova/Visualization-on-pygame-11-44/README.md

 determine the total angular momentum about the pulley axis and describe the motion of the system. (c) Will the monkey reach the bananas?

+Answer:
+(a) Στ = MgR −MgR = 0
+(b) Στ = dL
+dt
+, and since Στ = 0 , L = constant.
+Since the total angular momentum of the system is zero, the monkey and bananas move upward with the same speed at any instant, and he will not reach the bananas (until they get tangled in the pulley).
+Also, since the tension in the rope is the same on both sides, Newton’s second law applied to the monkey and bananas give the same acceleration upwards.

+#Please download everything and put everything in one file.
+Install pygame, sys libraries